ChubieMirembe/RTG/Week_4/lab_book.md

 Through this exercise, I developed a clearer understanding of how view and projection matrices work at a mathematical level, rather than treating them as black boxes generated by helper libraries like GLM.
 Writing the matrix calculations manually revealed how camera orientation, clipping planes, and aspect ratio combine to define the visual perspective in 3D space.
-I also learned the importance of precision and convention differences between APIs, such as Vulkan�s coordinate system and clip-space depth range, and how small sign or order errors can distort the final image.
+I also learned the importance of precision and convention differences between APIs, such as Vulkan's coordinate system and clip-space depth range, and how small sign or order errors can distort the final image.
 Most importantly, this exercise reinforced the flow of data between CPU and GPU: the CPU now provides minimal camera parameters, while the shader performs the heavy transformation work in real time.

 ### FURTHER EXPLORATION

 **Solution:**
-To implement the keyboard-controlled camera, I introduced persistent variables for the camera�s position, yaw, and pitch, then calculated the forward direction each frame from those angles.
+To implement the keyboard-controlled camera, I introduced persistent variables for the camera's position, yaw, and pitch, then calculated the forward direction each frame from those angles.
 I created a `processCameraInput()` function that reads keyboard input using GLFW, WASD for movement on the ground plane, Q/E for vertical motion, and the arrow keys to adjust rotation.
 These inputs modify the camera's position and orientation in real time.
 The `updateUniformBuffer()` function was updated to call this input handler